Short on time? Here are the highlights:

 In comparison, a “Service Engine Soon” light is designed to illuminate when your car requires routine, regular maintenance.
 You may also see the Service Engine Soon light may appear if a sensor fails or detects an imbalance in the intake and emissions systems, among others.

-Note: The role of the Service Engine Soon and Check Engine lights differ between automakers, as does what sets them off.
-The safest response to either light appearing (or any dashboard indicator) is promptly addressing the cause.
+Note: The functions of the Service Engine Soon and Check Engine lights vary among car manufacturers, as well as what triggers them.
+The best course of action when either light appears (or any dashboard symbol) is to promptly address the root cause.

 Common Reasons The Service Engine Soon Light Appears